 - In "Quickie" an HIV positive man was giving HIV to as many women as possible.
 One of the women he infected felt entitled to throw acid in his face, despite the fact that the sex, and the non-use of protection were consensual, and the man was already facing criminal charges for criminal distribution of HIV.
 Like the above example, she assumed the jury would sympathize with her and acquit.
 This time the charges against her were dismissed so there is no way to know what the jury would have done.

 - The man in question is also an example.
-He refuses to accept any responsibility for knowingly spreading a potentially fatal disease; in fact, he admits that he targets promiscuous women to "teach them a lesson" and sees himself as morally justified — in his mind, it's entirely the women's fault if they become infected, but he doesn't use that standard for himself (when it comes to the encounter that infected him, the other person is completely at fault).
+He refuses to accept any responsibility for knowingly spreading a potentially fatal disease; in fact, he admits that he targets promiscuous women to "teach them a lesson" and feels that anyone who was infected deserves it, insisting it's entirely the women's fault if they become infected, even though he was also an active participant and choosing not to use protection (of course, that somehow doesn't apply to the encounter where he got infected; in that case it's totally the fault of the person who infected him).
 It's only when his grandfather kills himself that he finally realizes what kind of a person he's become.

 - Liv and Maddie: Maddie says she can't get a driver's license because the driving school discriminates against people who can't turn left.

 - In an episode of Lizzie McGuire, Matt and Lenny get left behind on a field trip.
 They flip a coin to decide whether to go back to school or spend a day on the town.
 When his parents confront him about not trying to get back to school, Matt claims that "I wanted to do the responsible thing.
 And I did, I did!
 Is it my fault that the penny told me to take the rest of the day off?"